Jason Rapert: LGBT issues

 While running for the Arkansas General Assembly, Rapert stated: "Traditional marriage in our society has always been between one man and one woman.
 I support an amendment to the U.S. Constitution that protects that right now and forevermore."
 As a member of the Arkansas Legislative Council, a powerful committee in the Arkansas General Assembly, Rapert proposed a non-binding resolution to "urge the Arkansas Supreme Court to overturn a circuit judge’s ruling striking down Arkansas’ same-sex marriage ban."
 Rapert initially proposed impeaching the judge who issued the ruling, but later stated he wanted to establish a system of judicial recall.

 On June 7, 2015, Rapert took to Facebook to "urge everyone to contact the Conway City Council and Mayor Tab Townsell in opposition to allowing activists to march through the streets of Conway on a Sunday to mock Christian values and accuse Christians of being bigots", in protest of the Conway Gay Pride Parade that was scheduled to take place later that same day, which he deemed an anti-Christian activity.
 According to The Chicago Sun-Times, responses to the Facebook post were "largely mocking".

 Following the U.S. Supreme Court's ruling in Obergefell v.
-Hodges that legalized gay marriage, Rapert claimed that the Court's ruling was unconstitutional.
+Hodges, which recognized a constitutional right to same-sex marriage, Rapert claimed that the Court's ruling was unconstitutional.
 Rapert encouraged public officials "to refuse to comply with an unjust ruling that violates religious freedom and states rights".

+In 2017, Rapert took to Facebook and compared LGBT people to the Nazis, stating that "LGBT activists ... demand full compliance with their diminished morality.
+They clearly behave just like the 'brown shirts' and 'SS' troops."

+In January 2020, Rapert suggested cutting funding for PBS and AETN (Arkansas PBS) for the appearance of gay actor Billy Porter on Sesame Street, saying: "I can pass a bill to cutoff all funding for the rebroadcast of PBS programming through AETN and also stop all funding for AETN altogether if necessary".
+A Facebook commenter asked "if Jesus would approve of your judgment and intolerance?"
+To which he replied: "You are totally amiss and you know it.
+Christians do not support anti-Biblical behavior.
+The Bible is clear on certain sins — including homosexuality.
+Romans Chapter 1 and the Book of Jude just to cite two examples are very clear about this issue.
+Jesus never endorsed homosexual behavior and opposed it as he referenced Sodom and Gomorrah.
+Speaking the truth is not hatred.
+If you oppose the Bible, you are not a sincere Christian."

+In February 2023, Rapert said on an episode of Save The Nation that the Christians must take authority over "the drag queens running this place", stating that: "We must take authority, God told us to go out there and be fruitful, multiply, fill the Earth, subdue it, and have dominion over everything.
+Friends, the reason the country is struggling because the Christians in America have failed to take authority and now is the time to choose, now is the time to stand."